Alexander Murdoch was born in Glasgow, Scotland, on May 30, 1925. He started his career in junior soccer in Scotland with Stenhousemuir.

 In February 1951 Alec returned to Canada.
 He rejoined the Westinghouse soccer club.
 On June 27, 1951, he was picked to play at outside right for the Hamilton All-Star team against Swedish team A.I.K.
 Stockholm.
 The Swedish club won 2-0 in Hamilton.

 On May 19, 1954 he was picked for the Hamilton All-Star team that played against Glasgow Rangers in Hamilton.
-Alec played at centre-forward when Glasgow Rangers won 6-0.
+Alec played at centre-forward when Glasgow Rangers won 6-0 in front of 10,000 soccer fans.